microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/icon-update.md

 doc_type: apiPageType
 ---

-# Update icon
+# Update workbookIcon

 Namespace: microsoft.graph

-Update the properties of icon object.
+Update the properties of an icon object in a workbook.
 ## Permissions
 Choose the permission or permissions marked as least privileged for this API.
 Use a higher privileged permission or permissions [only if your app requires it](/graph/permissions-overview#best-practices-for-using-microsoft-graph-permissions).
 For details about delegated and application permissions, see [Permission types](/graph/permissions-overview#permission-types).
 To learn more about these permissions, see the [permissions reference](/graph/permissions-reference).